Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

-Note that a similar calculation for $\rho=15$ gave the probability distribution depicted in Fig. \ref{fig20quest}(b): 975 out of 1000 trajectories starting an the analogous points of the cone $\Upsilon_{+}$ eventually approached $C_{-}$, while 25 returned to $C_{+}$.

 It was recognized by Lorenz \cite{lorenz} that the strange attractor is an ``infinite complex of surfaces'', i.e., a fractal, which is a very complicated geometric object.
 The addition of small white noise to the Lorenz system regularizes and simplifies its dynamics in the sense that it renders the fine structure of the Lorenz attractor irrelevant and allows for a description of the dynamics in terms of probability measures.
 Taking this into account, we approximate the strange attractor $A_L$ with a union of four manifolds as shown in Fig. \ref{figSA}.
+These manifolds were obtained using the code {\tt StrangeAttractorMesh.m} in a way similar to the one described in Appendix \ref{sec:appA}.
+The key component of this construction is finding a trajectory going into the saddle at the origin.
 We will refer to the inner boundaries of the red and blue manifolds plotted with brown and cyan, respectively, as the eyes $Y_{+}$ and $Y_{-}$.
 The union of the red and green boundaries will be called wing $W_{+}$.
 Similarly, the union of the blue and magenta boundaries forms the wing $W_{-}$.
-In order to understand what is the minimal reasonable value of the parameter $\epsilon$ in \eqref{sde1} that makes such an approximation sensible, we estimated thickness of the strange attractor at 398 randomly picked points.
-Details are provided in Appendix B. The thickness map in Fig. \ref{figSA} indicates that the thickness of $A_L$ does not exceed $10^{-2}$ wherever it is approximated by a single manifold.
+In order to understand what is the minimal reasonable value of the parameter $\epsilon$ in \eqref{sde1} that makes such an approximation sensible, we have estimated the thickness of the strange attractor at 398 randomly picked points.
+Details are provided in Appendix \ref{sec:appB}.
+The thickness map in Fig. \ref{figSA} indicates that the thickness of $A_L$ does not exceed $10^{-2}$ wherever it is approximated by a single manifold.
 Larger values of thickness are found in places where we approximate $A_L$ with two close manifolds.
+Hence they are just an artifact of our thickness measurement method.
 The thickness map suggests that $\sqrt{\epsilon}$ in SDE \eqref{sde1} should be at least $10^{-2}$, i.e., $\epsilon\gtrsim10^{-4}$.